Hello and welcome to the June newsletter from Orkney.com.

 Win prizes from Orkney!

 This month’s prize draw gives one lucky entrant the chance to win work by talented Orkney artist Ingrid Grieve.
 She has donated a beautiful 20x20cm water-based oil painting of the coastline at Yesnaby from her collection at her Toumal Art Studio in Orphir.
-Your name will be automatically entered into the draw by signing up to our mailing list.
+Your name will be automatically entered into the draw by signing up to our mailing list. [now closed]

 June in Orkney